Duet3D/DuetSoftwareFramework/README.md

 Apart from these two sections, you can also customize the following settings:

+- `SocketPath`: Path to the UNIX socket provided by DCS
+- `StartErrorFile`: Optional file containing the last start error from DCS
 - `KeepAliveInterval`: Default keep-alive interval for WebSocket connections.
 This is useful if DWS is operating as a reverse proxy
 - `SessionTimeout`: Default timeout for inactive HTTP sessions
 - `ModelRetryDelay`: If DuetControlServer is not running, this specifies the delay between reconnect attempts in milliseconds